egumasa/engagement-annotation-project/documentation/annotation scheme of engagement.md

 ### Justify
 >An utterance which engage in persuasion through justification or substantiation.
+- **Because the steps are made of a smooth, polished—and therefore slippery—stone**, the BTA should’ve taken precautions to clean the steps in such wintry conditions.
+- Accessibility is quite a key factor **because it is evident that the regional centre was built on the basis of good infrastructure**.

 ### Monogloss
 >An utterance which does not employ any value of engagement.
 Such an utterance ignores the dialogic potential in an utterance.